 So the Odalisque was very much on my mind as I perused a Nigerian marketplace on my final day in Africa, where I found not only some jewelry befitting the theme, but a bolt of exquisite fabric as well.
 Add to that an Egyptian lamp I picked up in Cairo a few years ago, a lapis blue scarf woven with gold thread, also from Cairo, and a hand-made goatskin pillow (a gift from one of the Nigerian Chiefs we met there) and all the makings of a photo shoot were in place.
 All that was needed was the Odalisque.
 My model, a fellow lover of both art and beauty, understood the delicate balance between grace and sensuality that the masters of the genre held in tension.

 For those wishing to deconstruct the photographs, I will reveal that three strobes were used, along with the Egyptian lamp, which posed a particular challenge in the exposure department.
-My intention was to re-create the lighting reminiscent of Titian’s Danae - the face in half-shadow, with reflections bouncing, amber tones, deep shadows, warmth and comfort in abundance.
+My intention was to re-create the lighting reminiscent of the Orientalists of the 19th century.
+The color scheme led with amber tones and deep shadows.
+Composition emphasized an abundance of warmth and comfort.
 Only a few blue highlights in her scarf and in the floor stones served to complement the warm tones and round out the palette

 One final note: close inspection of the first photograph will reveal some painstaking photoshop work in which I have altered the shadows and background somewhat to complement the skin tones, and added an effect to approximate a particular oil-on-canvas treatment, complete with cracks in the “paint.”